nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p131 -->
 As individuals we need to submit ourselves first and foremost to God and secondly, in this context, to a body of believers.
-Submission in the church means honoring godly leadership (<span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="13" data-verses="17" data-lang="en" data-version="NKJV">Hebrews 13:17</span>) and submitting to one another in humility (<span class="x-scripture" data-type="ref" data-book="Ephesians" data-chapter="5" data-verses="21" data-lang="en" data-version="NKJV">Ephesians 5:21</span>).
+Submission in the church means honoring godly leadership (<span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="13" data-verses="17" data-lang="en" data-version="NKJV">Hebrews 13:17</span>) and submitting to one another in humility (<span class="x-scripture" data-type="ref" data-book="EPH" data-chapter="5" data-verses="21" data-lang="en" data-version="NKJV">Ephesians 5:21</span>).

 <!-- p132 -->